pb99u069/cardano-api-documentation/examples/hydra-demo.md

 ### TxOut to script address

-To construct a TxOut for a script address we also need a `TxOutDatumHash`. if the datum d is an instance to the `ToData` class, we can convert it as follows:
+To construct a TxOut for a script address we additionally need a `TxOutDatumHash`. if the datum d is an instance to the `ToData` class, we can convert it as follows:

 `datumHash = TxOutDatumHash ScriptDataInAlonzoEra (hashScriptData $ toCardanoData d)`

-where `toCardanoData` again is from Ledger.Tx.CardanoAPI
+where `toCardanoData` again is from Ledger.Tx.CardanoAPI.

 For the script address, the `PaymentCredential` must be a `PaymentCredentialByScript ScriptHash`, having this we can again construct the address with

 `scriptAddr = makeShelleyAddressInEra networkId (PaymentCredentialByScript scriptHash) NoStakeAddress`

-And the resulting TxOut is then
+And the resulting TxOut is then:

 `scriptOut = TxOut scriptAddr (lovelaceToTxOutValue lovelace) datumHash ReferenceScriptNone`

-so in a real world example:
+So, putting it all together in a real world example:

 ```haskell
 -- simplified, from `buildBetTx`, having a validatorAddress and a changeAddress